Family Food on the Table

 OK, let's talk toppings.
 It's one of my favorite subjects.
 And it's what takes nachos over the top.

-First, you can set out your toppings in separate bowls or as part of a toppings spread and let everyone serve themselves.
+You can set out your toppings in separate bowls or as part of a toppings spread and let everyone serve themselves.

-It’s also a good way to have nachos if you’re watching a game or a movie.
+Or you can layer your toppings right onto the baking sheet like I did here.
+It's a fun way to serve a group and just let everyone dive in.
+It's also a good way to have nachos if you're watching a game or a movie.
 Just plop it right on the coffee table and eat up!

 This method really only works though if you know everyone likes the same toppings.
 (Or you could do something like pickled jalapeños on just half of the tray to break it up.)